RenatoHS/guide_survie_osstidburn/03-billets.Rmd

 Do you have free space in your car?
 We suggest carpooling.
 It's good for the environment and it reduces the number of cars in the site.
-Clink on the [OsstidBurn carpool link](https://www.groupcarpool.com/t/qtayhw) to set up a carpool.
+Click on the [OsstidBurn carpool link](https://www.groupcarpool.com/t/qtayhw) to set up a carpool.

 Stationnement & Bus pour L'OsstidBurn 2022 Billets | Eventbrite **not working, will be updated soon**